What is the cheapest way to arrange a funeral?

 The cost of cremation is lower for a few reasons including:

-• There’s no embalming or dressing of the person who’s died, and families do not view the body.
+• There’s no embalming of the person who’s died, and families do not view the body.

 • Scattering ashes does not cost anything as you do not need a permit (just the landowner’s permission).